umairaslamm/Ansible/day003/README.md

 ##
     vagrant up

-## First playbook with three tasks
+## First playbook with a couple of tasks
-- upgrade all apt packages
 * add user
-+ copy file hosts with permissions
++ copy file with permissions

 ### Setup inventory file to avoid specifying the location with -i